-- Start one Skype process S{soft}, setting software breakpoints at the beginning of every hash function. - Start another Skype process S{hard}. - Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start. - Set a hardware breakpoint at start in the S{hard} and at address end.
+3 Run S a until a breakpoint at the be - Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start. - $^{\circ}$ Set a hardware breakpoint at start in the S{hard} and at address end.

-- Start one Skype process S{soft}, setting software breakpoints at the beginning of every hash function. - Start another Skype process S{hard}. - Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start. - Set a hardware breakpoint at start in the S{hard} and at address end. - S Run Shard until end is reached.
+- \odot Start one Skype process S{soft} , setting software breakpoints at the beginning of every hash function. - Start another Skype process S{hard}.
+Run S{soft} until a breakpoint at the beginning - of a hash function is reached at some address start. - Set a hardware breakpoint at start in the S{hard} and at address end. - \bullet Run S{hard} until end is reached.

-- Start one Skype process S{soft}, setting software breakpoints at the beginning of every hash function. - Start another Skype process S{hard}. - Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start. - Set a hardware breakpoint at start in the S{hard} and at address end. - S Run Shard until end is reached. - Record the result hash of the hash computation.
+- Start another Skype process S{hard} . - 3 Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start. - Set a hardware breakpoint at start in the S{hard} and at address end. - Run S{hard} until end is reached. - Record the result hash of the hash computation.

-- Start one Skype process S{soft}, setting software breakpoints at the beginning of every hash function. - Start another Skype process S{hard}. - Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start. - Set a hardware breakpoint at start in the S{hard} and at address end. - S Run Shard until end is reached. - Record the result hash of the hash computation. - Restart S{soft} starting at address end and with the return value of the hash function set to hash.
+- Start one Skype process S{soft}, setting software breakpoints at the beginning of every hash function.

+Start another Skype process S{hard}.

+- 3 Run S{soft} until a breakpoint at the beginning of a hash function is reached at some address start.

+- address start.

+Set a hardware breakpoint at start in the Shard and at address end.

+- Run S{hard} until end is reached.

+Record the result hash of the hash

+- computation.

+Restart S{soft} starting at address end and with the return value of the hash function set to hash.